-This Fund does not currently commit to investing more than 0% of its assets in investments in socially sustainable investments.
+Not applicable as Fund does not commit to investing more than 0% of its assets in socially sustainable investments.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 Other holdings may include cash, money market funds and derivatives.
 Such investments may only be used for the purpose of efficient portfolio management, except for derivatives used for currency hedging for any currency hedged share class.